mand3v/MT7603U/README.md

 depmod
 ```

-You may also update the driver:
+You may also want to update existing old driver:
 ```
 rmmod mt7603u*
 insmod mt7603u